-The scope of work consists of the collection anad analysis of 49 benthic PCB samples, with 42 samples from biofilm and seven samples from bedded sediment.
-A descripton of planned sampling locations and the rationale for their selection are provided below.
+The scope of work consists of the collection anad analysis of 49 benthic PCB samples, with 42 samples from biofilm and eight samples from bedded sediment.
+Proposed sampling locations are provided in Figure 1 for biofilm and Figure 2 for sediments.
+The rationale for their selection is provided below.

 Geostatiistical analyses of historical Mission Reach biofilm PCB concentrations concluded that samples are required at a spatial resoultion of 100 to 125 feet apart in the direction of flow in order to allow accurate interpolation of concentrations in un-sampled areas and potential location of a source (LimnoTech, 2020).
 Prior discussion at the Technical Track Work Group (TTWG) concluded that sampling at this level of resolution throughout the entire Mission Reach was infeasible, and that the higher spatial resolution should be confined to locations where elevated concentrations had been observed in the past.
-Consistent with the direction from the TTWG to collect approximately 50 benthic samples in total, the biofilm sampling locations correspond to seven areas associated with the highest observed biofilm PCB concentrations in 2018 and 2019.
-Six sample locations, spaced approximately 100 fet apart in the direction of flow, are planned for each of these seven areas.
-The six locations correspond to one sample at the location of the historical measurement, in conjunction with three locations in the upstream direction and two locations in the doesnstream direction.
+Consistent with the direction from the TTWG to collect approximately 50 benthic samples in total, the biofilm sampling locations depicted in Figure 1 correspond to seven sampling locations associated with each of the highest observed biofilm PCB concentration in 2018 and 2019.
+The seven samples correspond to one sample at the location of the historical measurement in conjunction with three samples each in the upstream/downstream direction spaced 100 feet apart.

-Seven sediment sampling stations are planned , corresponding to locations where elevated sediment PCB concentrations were observed in the past plus immediately downstream of each area inidcated by the object detection surveys to conatain subsurface metallic objexts.
+Sediment sampling locations are proposed corresponding to areas where elevated sediment PCB concentrations were observed in the past or areas inidcated by the object detection surveys to conatain subsurface metallic objexts (Figure 2),